Sleeve GastrectomySchedule My Appointment

 While surgery is an unbelievably powerful tool, it’s not realistic to see it as a magical cure, and after your gastric sleeve procedure you’ll need to commit to a dietary and exercise plan to maximize and maintain your weight loss.
 However, bariatric surgery can level the playing field in your struggle with obesity in amazing ways, and give you the same chance to lose weight as anyone else.
 That means no more yo-yo dieting, or losing weight like a champion only to regain it all.

 The gastric sleeve has helped patients like you lose 100-200 pounds or even more and keep it off.* Imagine how that would feel.

 During the procedure about 85% of the left side of the stomach is removed, leaving only a thin tube-like sleeve of stomach about the diameter of your index finger.
 The sleeve is similar in shape to a hot dog.
 Removing most of the stomach limits the amount of food you can eat and helps you feel full quicker.

 The portion of the stomach that is removed also normally produces a hunger hormone known as ghrelin.
 Removing this portion of your stomach decreases this appetite-stimulating hormone and as a result generally decreases appetite.
 Because there are no further anatomical rearrangements, the sleeve allows for normal digestion and absorption.
 Unlike other procedures that rearrange the intestines, with the sleeve there is minimal risk of patients developing protein and vitamin deficiencies.

-As with all procedures, the sleeve is a powerful tool that makes all of your other weight loss tools easier to use.
-However, it is important to start this journey with the expectation that your best and most lasting results will be produced with active, motivated partnership in our comprehensive programs*.
+As with all procedures, the gastric sleeve is a transformational tool that makes all of your other weight loss tools easier to use.
+However, it is important to start this journey with the expectation that your best and most lasting results will be produced with active, motivated partnership in our comprehensive programs.
 These programs are specifically designed to give you every tool you will ever need.